DavidJourdan/fabsim/README.md

 to your ```CMakeLists.txt```, just make sure you have [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) installed somewhere.

 To get started, you can try the [example project](https://github.com/DavidJourdan/fabsim-example-project)

-## Acknowledgements

-The code for the neo-hookean membrane energy comes from Etienne Vouga's [libshell](https://github.com/evouga/libshell) library